JamesDunne/http/README.md

 # Installation

+Download the latest released binaries from [GitHub releases](https://github.com/JamesDunne/http/releases)!

+Or you can easily build from source.

 ```
+$ go get github.com/JamesDunne/http
+$ go build
+or
-$ make
+$ go install
 ```

 Go tools are required for installation.
+Resulting binary is named `http`.

 # Usage